anshul-kulkarni/Skiplist/README.md

 # Skiplist

-This is a Java implementation of the Data Structure - Skiplist
+This is a Java implementation of the Data Structure - Skiplist.

 # Node:
 - int key : stores the numeric value of the node.